What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 At the EU level, the regulatory changes will be brought by the further amendments to the EU Banking Package launched by the European Commission, which will further strengthen the resilience of credit institutions to economic shocks, require banks to systematically identify, disclose and manage sustainability risks as part of their risk management as well as harmonize supervisory powers and tools for overseeing banks.

-At a national level and pending the adoption of the MiCA Proposal at the EU Level, the use of financial technologies and digitalization of the banking and financial activities and more specifically the implementation of technological innovations in the field of capital markets (with the use of secured electronic registration systems, such as distributed ledger technology) has gained and will continue to play a significant role in the digitalization of the Luxembourg financial sector.
+Regarding retail payments, new regulations are going to accelerate the transformation of the payment sector.
+We will therefore expect in 2024 and 2025 several changes regarding, amongst other, evolving payment preferences of customers and merchants, the growing use of enabling technologies such as digital wallets or DLT, or the enhancement of anti-fraud measures.A recent trend is the adoption of EU Regulation 2023/1114 of 31 May 2023 on markets in crypto-assets, and amending EU Regulations 1093/2010 and 1095/2010 and Directives 2013/36/EU and 2019/1937 (“MiCAR”) which will apply at EU Level from mid to late 2024, where the use of financial technologies and digitalization of the banking and financial activities and more specifically the implementation of technological innovations in the field of capital markets (with the use of secured electronic registration systems, such as distributed ledger technology) has gained and will continue to play a significant role in the digitalization of the Luxembourg financial sector.
+MiCAR provides a regulated framework for the development of crypto asset markets, with the introduction of Crypto-Asset Service Providers (CASPs), subject to AML-CTF obligations.

-In addition, the transition towards environmentally sustainable activities in the financial services sector and will continue and increase in the coming future.
+In addition, the transition towards environmentally sustainable activities in the financial services sector will continue to reshape the economy and the financial system.

 What do you believe to be the biggest threat to the success of the financial sector in your jurisdiction?

-Further to the above, the financial sector is undergoing a profound transformation to embrace digital transformation and benefit from the technological innovations which will reshape the banking industry’s architecture.
-In the context of the EU digital finance package, including the MiCA Proposal and the Digital Operational Resilience Act (DORA) proposal, the financial sector as a whole will need to swiftly establish thorough testing of information communication technologies (ICT) risks for the purpose of enhancing the digital operational resilience of the data-driven financial system.
-In view of this, the Luxembourg banks will need to develop better and more innovative financial products for consumers to succeed in this ever-increasing competitive environment whilst regulating the risks stemming from its growing dependency on software and digital processes.
+The financial sector is undergoing a profound transformation to embrace digital transformation and benefit from the technological innovations which will reshape the banking industry’s architecture.
+In the context of the EU digital finance package, including MiCAR and the Digital Operational Resilience Act (“DORA”), the financial sector as a whole will need to swiftly establish thorough testing of Information Communication Technologies (ICT) risks for the purpose of enhancing the digital operational resilience of the data-driven financial system.
+In view of this, the Luxembourg banks will need to further develop better and more innovative financial products for consumers to succeed in this ever-increasing competitive environment whilst regulating the risks stemming from its growing dependency on software and digital processes.

 In addition, the continued increase of the property prices and mortgage lending in Luxembourg continue to lead to a rising of household indebtedness.
-The high level of household debt is a significant risk for the real economy (given the importance of the real estate sector to financial and macroeconomic stability) and deserves a continued monitoring, from a financial stability perspective, as also recommended by the European Systemic Risk Board in its report on vulnerabilities in the residential real estate sectors of the EEA countries published on 11 February 2022.
+The high level of household debt is a significant risk for the real economy (given the importance of the real estate sector to financial and macroeconomic stability) and deserves a continued monitoring, from a financial stability perspective, as also recommended by the ESRB in its report on vulnerabilities in the residential real estate sectors of the EEA countries published on 11 February 2022 (the ESRB 2024 Report).
+According to the ESRB 2024 Report on vulnerabilities in the residential real estate sectors of the EEA countries published on February 2024, macroprudential measures implemented so far have been partially effective in addressing the risks in the housing market in Luxembourg.

 Luxembourg: Banking & Finance